Not your typical guide to budget backpacking Thailand

 For us budget backpackers It’s always cheaper to try and do things independently rather than with organised tours.
 You can take local transport, hire a moped and just pay an entrance fee rather than a tour rate.
 You will also find prices vary for locals and tourists, there are certain places which have different entrances for locals and for tourists.
 Once you become savvy to this, you can try getting through local entrances for cheaper.

-If however you decide to take organised tours or excursions, you will need to haggle with the tour operators.
+If however you decide to take organised tours or excursions, you will need to haggle with local tour operators.
 There will be an abundance of them and most tours offer the same thing but you can play them off each other to get a cheaper price because they will try and rip you off.
 You need to turn into a salesman, drive the price down because their first price will be very high.
 They know this, they expect to get haggled, haggling is part of the culture however if you don’t haggle they won’t care, they’ll just overcharge you.

 With prices changing all the time, it would be unfair to try and give you specific prices for backpacking thailand or tell you how much you should budget for.
 However if you want to check out some live prices these two sites will give you a better idea: numbeo and expatisan.